Error estimates for a tree structure algorithm solving finite horizon control problems: Numerical Tests

 \section{Numerical Tests}

-In this section we are going to show numerically the theoretical results proven in the previous sections.
-We will present two test cases where we know the analytical solution of the HJB equation.
-First example is built upon Test 1 in \cite{AFS18}, where we further emphasize the importance of the assumptions provided along this paper with respect to the semiconcavity of the value function.
-The second case deals with a linear dynamical system with only terminal cost where we obtain the order of convergence in a consistent way with the theoretical results.
-The numerical simulations reported in this paper are performed on a laptop with 1CPU Intel Core i5-3, 1 GHz and 8GB RAM.
-The codes are written in C++.
+We now provide a numerical illustration of our theoretical results by means of two test cases.
+We first deal with the control of the heat equation and compare our approximate value function by a very accurate simulation of the Riccati equation.
+We, then, compute the order of convergence of our method.
+The second example deals with an advection equation with a bilinear control.
+Both examples consider a high dimensional problem.
+The numerical simulations reported in this paper are performed on a laptop with one core of an Intel Core i5-3, 1 GHz and 8GB RAM.
+The codes are written in Matlab.